 The purpose of this assignment is to use the fork, wait, and exec commands to write a simple Linux shell.
 This shell is called "mash", and the goal of mash is to \\mash\\ three Linux command requests together and run them against the same input file.
-The user will provide three distinct Linux commands with arguments, and a single filename to operate on.
-The mash shell will \\mash\\ the requests together executing each command separately against the file.
+The user will provide three distinct Linux commands with arguments, and a single file name.
+The mash shell will \\mash\\ the requests together executing each command separately against the backend file.